•

 Challenge

 In 2006, Hudson Legal became one of the largest legal staffing firms in North America.
 Built on strong client relationships and a track record of high consultant satisfaction, the business grew to be the highest volume producer in Hudson North America.
 However, it was still a relatively unknown brand within the candidate community.
 With a very limited marketing budget, we needed an effective way to build the Hudson Legal brand within the candidate market.
+Legal firms specializing in disputing the fairness of job termination may also benefit from an effective marketing strategy.

 Strategy